PortalNetwork/nkn-ns/README.md

 > 📖🔍 Documents of the NKN Name Service.

+## 💡 What is NKN?
+NKN is a new kind of network connectivity protocol & ecosystem powered by blockchain for an open, decentralized, and shared Internet.

 ## 📝 Description

 NNS is the NKN Name Service, a distributed, open, and extensible naming system based on the NKN blockchain.